The Right Stuff (album): Singles

-The album's first and second singles, "The Right Stuff" and "He's Got the Look", hit top 10 on Billboard's Hot R&B Songs; "The Right Stuff" peaked within the top five at number four and number one on the US Dance Songs chart.
+The album's first and second singles, "The Right Stuff" and "(He's Got) The Look", hit the top 10 on Billboard's Hot R&B Songs chart; "The Right Stuff" peaked within the top five at number four, as well as number one on the US Dance Songs chart.
 The third single, "Dreamin'", was a pop hit, becoming Williams's first top 10 on the Billboard Hot 100, peaking at No. 8, and her first number one single on the Hot R&B/Hip-Hop Songs chart.
 "Darlin' I" was the fourth and final single, earning her a third top 10 R&B hit and top ten on the Hot Adult Contemporary chart.